 $ an educational operating system implementation

-PintOS is a simple educational operating system framework for the 80x86 architecture.
-It was developed at Stanford University as a teaching tool for operating systems courses.
+PintOS is a simple educational OS framework for the 80x86 architecture, originally developed at Stanford as a teaching tool for operating systems courses.
+The project involved implementing several core OS components including thread scheduling, process management, system calls, and file system operations.